marklemay/tptpParser/README.md

 Using the Parser
 ==========
-If you are using maven, the eaisiest way to use this project is to add
+If you are using Maven, the easiest way to use this project is to add
 ```xml
 <dependency>
 	<groupId>tptp</groupId>